 Figure 1.
 Content transformed to the engine model is projected into visual and accessibility views that are presented either as visual or accessible presentation

 The Microsoft Edge team works with the W3C and other browser vendors on an ongoing basis to ensure that new web platform features have sufficient built-in accessibility.

 For information on which new HTML5 features are accessibly supported by Microsoft Edge, visit HTML5Accessibility.

 The Microsoft Windows UI Automation blog covers topics related to the Windows Automation API.

-The W3C’s Web Accessibility Initiative (WAI) is an effort to help improve the accessibility of the web.
-Their site provides a variety of resources for Getting Started with Web Accessibility, Designing for Inclusion, tutorials and presentations, and more.
+The Web Accessibility Initiative (WAI) provided bt the W3C is an effort to help improve the accessibility of the web.
+The site provides a variety of resources for Getting Started with Web Accessibility, Designing for Inclusion, tutorials and presentations, and more.